zahidraza/andon-system/android-app/README.md

 Get UserType: SAMPLING|MERCHANDISING
 MERCHANDISING:
-    if ackAt == null : problem is not acknowledged yet if(user.buyers.contains(issue.dField2)) : If user is concerned to this issue if processingAt > 1 : Both level1 and level2 user can acknowledge if user.level == LEVEL1 || user.level == LEVEL2
+    if ackAt == null : problem is not acknowledged yet if(user.buyers.contains(issue2.dField2)) : If user is concerned to this issue2 if processingAt > 1 : Both level1 and level2 user can acknowledge
+                if user.level == LEVEL1 || user.level == LEVEL2
                     add ackButton